borisbaldassari/alambic/docker/Readme.md

 In the root of the Alambic repository, execute:
 `$ docker-compose -f docker-compose.run.yml up`

+Then head up to http://localhost:3000 and play with Alambic.

 ## Building the base image

 In the $AL_HOME/docker/image_base_centos directory, execute: